 How to Export Notes as Text in Mac OS X

-Notes Exporter from Writeapps works wonderfully where it comes to exporting notes as .txt.
+Notes Exporter from Writeapps works wonderfully when it comes to exporting notes as .txt.
 It's a small app that you can install and run right away.
 There are no configurations or settings to tweak.

 When you run Notes Exporter, it reads all the individual notes you have stored in the Notes.app.
 It then exports each note as a .txt file and saves it in a separate folder under your home folder.
 The best thing is it's free.

 How to Export Notes as HTML in Mac OS X

 This one is for the nerds.
-If you'd rather have your notes exported in the .html format, you should check out Notes Export.
+If you'd rather have your notes exported in the .html format, you should check out “Notes Export.”

-Notes Export has one little “configurability”: you can pick the folder to export the notes to.
-The app will then comb through all the notes in Notes.app and export each of them as simple html files.
+Notes Export has one little “configurability” you can pick the folder to export the notes to.
+The app will then comb through all the notes in Notes.app and export each of them as simple HTML files.
 All these files will be saved in the folder you choose.

 Notes Export is both free and open-source.
 So, if you're the nerd that tinkers with code, you can do that to Notes Export.
 It’s not available as an installer.
-Instead, you will have to manually unzip and copy-paste the Notes.app folder.
+Instead, you will have to unzip and copy-paste the Notes.app folder manually.
 If you're not familiar with this, you can download and grab Notes Export from it.
 It's perfectly safe so don't worry about malware.